Via The Potters Place

 - Via Houzz: If you have the space, keep all your small electrics stored together and lined up in a row on your cabinet shelf.

-- Via A Beautiful Mess: Even if your dishes are stored behind doors, give them a little glam treatment by painting by the inside cabinets.
+- Via A Beautiful Mess: Even if your dishes are stored behind doors, give them a little glam treatment by painting the inside cabinets.

-It just goes to show that even though you may have a door to keep everything hidden, there's no reason the insides of your cabinets can't be as neat and organized as if they were on full display.
+It just goes to show that even though you might have a door to keep everything hidden, there's no reason the insides of your cabinets can't be as neat and organized as if they were on full display.

 (Image credits: Chez Larsson; Better Homes & Gardens; Better Homes & Gardens; Better Homes & Gardens; Mini Manor Blog; Mrs. January; The Potters Place; Not Just a Housewife; Jonny Valiant for Real Simple; I Heart Organizing; Jonny Valiant for Real Simple; I Heart Organizing; Tater Tots & Jello; Houzz; A Beautiful Mess)